Islam in Taiwan: Muslim festivities

 In June 2017, President Tsai Ing-wen conveyed her Eid al-Fitr greeting to the Muslims in Taiwan.
 At the same time, Taipei Mayor Ko Wen-je visited Taipei Main Station to meet with many Muslim migrant workers who were celebrating the festive.
 The mayor thanked them and promised to increase the number of Halal restaurants in Taipei.

 In June 2019, Eid al-Fitr was celebrated island-wide around Taiwan, including in Penghu.
 National Cheng Kung University set up a temporary space at its old library to accommodate people for the Eid prayer.

 In 2020, Eid al-Fitr celebration was cancelled for the very first time at the Taipei Grand Mosque and its surroundings due to the ongoing COVID-19 pandemic in Taiwan.
 Nevertheless, President Tsai Ing-wen conveyed her greeting to the Muslim communities wishing them safety in enjoying and celebrating the festival, and also wishing the COVID-19 pandemic will subside soon from around the world, including in Muslim countries.
 For the 2020 Eid al-Adha festive on 31 July, people performed the Eid prayer at the plaza outside Taipei Main Station.
 The prayer was divided into three session to minimize the number of worshippers at one particular time.
 In 2021, Eid al-Fitr celebration which was scheduled to be celebrated at Taipei Main Station was also cancelled for the second time due to the ongoing pandemic despite having a green light initially.

+In 2023, Eid al-Fitr celebration was started back again after the relaxation of COVID-19 restriction.
+Celebration was held in Daan Forest Park and was attended by Taipei Mayor Chiang Wan-an.
+The mayor pledged to strengthen Taipei's inclusiveness and sustainability.

+In April 2024, the Chung Hwa University of Medical Technology organized Eid Al-Fitr celebration which was attended by Tainan Mayor Huang Wei-che.
+The event was jointly organized with Southern Taiwan University of Science and Technology and Kun Shan University.